 That year WAMI hosted the first Washington State Conference on Chronic Mental Illness, and, in 1979, was instrumental in the founding of the national organization, NAMI.
 In 1983 we were admitted as a United Way funded agency, and in 1985 began to receive funding from the Washington State Legislature.
-In 1993, with help from individual and corporate donors, we were able to purchase our current premises at 8th Avenue NW and NW 70th Street in Ballard, Seattle.
+In 1993, with help from individual and corporate donors, we were able to purchase our current premises in the Greenwood neighborhood of Seattle.

 In 1996, WAMI was recognized by the national organization as its largest local affiliate, and also influenced the State Legislature to sponsor SB 5995 mandating non-discriminatory health insurance.
 In 1999, we completed our Hofmann House for Men, a project that guided a group of individuals recovering from mental illness to renovate an older home for themselves, stay in treatment, hold down jobs, and attend school.

-In 2007, Frank, a very effective voice in the state legislature, left to work for the state government, and Nancy Cole, who had already worked with us on the HH4M project, became Executive Director.
-A high priority for NAMI Greater Seattle under her leadership was to pay off of debts incurred in the renovation of HH4W.
-Following Nancy Cole, Eleanor Owen returned as an interim Executive Director.
-Christine Lindquist took over for Eleanor in 2010 as our current Executive Director.
+In 2007, Frank, a very effective voice in the state legislature, left to work for the state government, and Nancy Cole, who had already worked with us on the HH4M project, became executive director.
+A high priority for NAMI Greater Seattle under her leadership was to pay off of debt incurred in the renovation of HH4W.
+Following Nancy Cole, Eleanor Owen returned as an interim executive director.
+Christine Lindquist took over for Eleanor in 2010 as our current director.

 Our work continues and the need is as great as ever.
 Perhaps you would like to join us.
 Members of NAMI Greater Seattle are individuals with mental illness, their families and friends, administrators, educators, clinicians, legislators, members of religious groups, professionals and concerned citizens.
 Together we can make a difference.